MaayanLab/speedrichr/README.md

 https://mssm-enrichr.s3.amazonaws.com/enrichrdata.zip

+This file should be extracted into the /src/main/webapp/WEB-INF/data/ folder.

 ## Building a new image and updating gene list files

 The data used by Speedrichr are stored directly in the docker image.
 To update or add a new GMT file the following steps have to be taken: